openrndr/orx/orx-no-clear/README.md

 # orx-no-clear

-A simple OPENRNDR Extension that provides the classical drawing-without-clearing-the-screen functionality that OPENRNDR does not support natively.
+Provides the classical draw-without-clearing-the-screen functionality that OPENRNDR does not provide by default.

 #### Usage